Shane Byrne (footballer): Boston United

+On 20 June 2021, Byrne signed for Boston United Byrne went on to play 52 times that season and was named in the National League North Team of the Season.

 Kidderminster Harriers

 On 4 July 2022, Byrne joined Kidderminster Harriers having defeated his new club the previous season in the play-offs.
+He captained the side to promotion to the National League.

 International career

 Republic of Ireland U17

 Byrne has represented the Republic of Ireland at U-17 on two occasions.

 Republic of Ireland U19

 On 10 February 2011 he made his debut for the Republic of Ireland national under-19 football team against Croatia.
-Byrne was called up by the U19's to face a double header against Slovenia in October 2011 but withdrew in order to extend his loan at Bury.
+Byrne was called up by the U19s to face a double header against Slovenia in October 2011 but withdrew in order to extend his loan at Bury.